 After you turn within and discover what is really going on, you must then make a plan to get your needs met.
-This usually includes respectfully asking for what you want .
-Telling the truth with compassion and gentleness might be required.
+This usually includes respectfully asking for what you want.
+Learning to tell the truth with compassion and gentleness is a skill you might be required to hone.

 Breath, feel and then think

 Probably the most important thing that you can do to short circuit an anger cycle is to take some deep breaths.
 With practice, you can learn to recognize anger the moment it begins.
 The earlier you catch it, the more options you have.
 This simple of breathing can help you to soften you attitude towards yourself and others.
 It gives you a chance to uncover and be with whatever is going inside you.
 It gives you time to think about what a more effective and compassionate course of action might be.